Proto-Germanic grammar: a-stems

+opposition intact in some form, finding it a useful distinction to make in speech.

+The i-stem dative singular *-eyes and instrumental plural *-imis probably influenced the development of the a-stem endings too, giving Early Pre-Germanic **-oye and **-omis, which would give *-ai, and *-amiz after regular *a o > a merging, unstressed raising of *e to i, Verner's law and loss of intervocalic *-y-.
+The exact reason for these specific endings to be irregularly changed in analogy with the i-stem forms is unknown.

 For the nominative and vocative plural, the northern West Germanic languages attest a voiceless *-s in the ending also.
 The origin of this is not clear.

 ō-stems

 The ō-stems descended from the thematic eh₂-stems in PIE, but there were also examples that descended from originally neuter collective nouns that were reinterpreted as feminine singulars.
 They were the feminine equivalent of the a-stems and were the most common type of feminine noun, with a nominative singular ending in -ō.
 There were also jō-stems and wō-stems, declined identically to the regular ō-stems but with a suffix before the ending.

 ī/jō-stems

 The ī/jō-stems descended from athematic/ablauting nouns in *-ih₂/yéh₂-.
 In Proto-Germanic, they had almost fallen together with the jō-stems, except that they had a nominative/vocative singular form in -ī rather than -jō.
 They did not survive as a distinct class in any language except possibly Gothic.